-We’ve all been to them: fundraising events that are dull, lacking a pulse and seemed to go for hours on end.
+We’ve all been to them: fundraising events that are dull, lacking a pulse, and seemed to go for hours on end.
 We sit there constantly watching the clock, our minds wandering away from the message at hand trying not to fall asleep – again.
 So when we get an invitation to this same event, we struggle to find an excuse not to go.
 Alternatively, we ask ourselves, “I wonder how much is it going to cost for me NOT to have to attend this event again!?!”

 Sound familiar?
 Well, we believe that good fundraising ideas do not have to be a nightmare.
-Rather, a successful fundraiser runs like a dream and it FUN!
+Rather, a successful fundraiser runs like a dream, and it FUN!
 What if you could create a fundraiser that past attendees intentionally clear their schedule and actually look forward to attending again this year?
 Alternatively, create a fundraiser that past attendees are so excited about that they invite their friends out of sincerity rather than an obligation?

 1. Make them want to come

 It happens to all of us.
 It is a perfectly good weekend.
 You are enjoying time with your family and then you remember: you have to attend another lackluster fundraiser.
 Why not do it differently this year?
-Time is precious to all of us, so why not make your event a place they want to come.
+Time is precious to all of us, so why not make your event a place they want to come to.
 How do you do this?
 By not repeating the same protocol and schedule every other fundraiser: Dinner….Speaker…Ask….Let’s try and grab them before they leave scenario.

 Using an entertainer is one of the best ways to make a successful fundraiser.
 Entertainers are a fun and innovative approach to fundraising.
 Sidesplitting comedians, moving Sand Story, and Theatrical Audience Participation is a surefire way to connect with your audience and communicate your brand and mission at your next fundraiser.
 People tend to give more when they are relaxed and having a good time.
 No one gets their checkbook out if they are asleep.